 MOP has four major campaigns and our Local Organizing Committees (LOC) are meeting bi-monthly to strengthen, build relationship, and deepen our understanding in the issue areas:

 1) Champion 4 Education (C4E): The LOC seeks to improve local schools by actively engage with school districts in the areas of LCFF, LCAP, parent engagement, and restorative practices.
 To participate in the LOC, please contact Nomtsia at 261-2358.

-2) Health 4 All: There are 5 LOMs that are working to improve health care for all, regardless of immigration status.
-The 5 LOMs that make up the campaign are from Merced, Atwater, Winton, Delhi, and Planada.
+2) Health 4 All: Local residents and partners are working to improve health 4 All for everyone, regardless of immigration status.
+The residents come from Merced, Atwater, Winton, Delhi, and Planada.
 To participate in the LOC, please call Crissy at 626-0631.

 Maria Vasquez, mother of four Merced students, is always on the lookout for ways to get involved with her children’s education.

 “I’m here because I want my kids to be educated and successful, but I also want them to be good people whom love and help their community,” Vasquez said.

 Vasquez was one of more than 50 diverse Merced parents and community members who participated in last week’s Local Control Funding Formula (LCFF) community workshop, organized by a coalition of local organizations and held at the Boys and Girls Club.